 Fundraising activities were promptly organised to finance Simone’s participation and thanks to the generosity of sympathisers and sponsors and a greatly successful table quiz held in The Harp Tavern, a convenient sum was raised and jointly with the Sligo Aikikai own resources the trip became a reality.

 As said earlier, this was Simone’s third trip to Japan in the last 20 months.
-Like the previous times he attended intensive training at the Aikido World Headquarters.
+Like the previous times, he attended intensive training at the Aikido World Headquarters.
 Each day Simone started his schedule at 6.30 in the morning attending a most interesting class under the instruction of Doshu Moriteru Ueshiba, Aikido World Chief Instructor.
-Many foreign high ranked practitioners present in Tokyo for the 70th Anniversary celebrations would join the activities every morning alongside local yudansha, to make training of consistently high quality.
-As Simone is well known to Doshu Ueshiba since 1982, he always enjoyed special attention and personal advice by Doshu, who asked Simone of the achievements of the Aikido Organisation of Ireland and about Ireland itself.
+Many foreign high ranked practitioners present in Tokyo for the 70th Anniversary celebrations would join the activities every morning alongside the local yudansha, to make training of consistently high quality.
+As Simone is well known to Doshu Ueshiba since 1982, he always enjoyed special attention and personal advice by Doshu, who asked Simone about the Aikido Organisation of Ireland achievements and about Ireland itself.

 The second class of the day at Hombu starts at 8 am and is taken alternatively by top Sensei like Yokota, Endo and Seki to mention a few.
 They are the cream of the Aikido Instructors in Japan.
 Particularly Yokota Sensei’s impressive moves and powerful style gained Simone’s respect and attention.
 Most of the new Aikido material he brought back to the Sligo Aikikai originates from Yokota Sensei.